• First and highest spec machine in Sri Lanka with AI-based image-quality optimization

 “For patients, this means access to the highest global standard of diagnostics, delivered with greater accuracy and speed than ever before.
 Such technology could potentially redefine the standard of medical care in Sri Lanka,” Mediquipment Vice President – Applications, S. Senthuran said.

 In addition to enhancing the images used by radiologists, the scanner is also one of the safest and most efficient on the market.
 The machine’s 16cm wide area detector significantly improves the consistency and quality of images.
-This means that cranial or cardiac scans can be completed in a fraction of a second, and then rapidly reconstructed into quality images in a few seconds, the release explained.
+This means that cranial or cardiac scans can be completed in a fraction of a second, and then rapidly reconstructed into quality images in a few seconds.

 “Medical-imaging technology is evolving at an incredible pace,” said Rienzie Nanayakkara, who leads the company’s radiology division.
 “Our challenge over the past 35 years has been to remain at the forefront, delivering safe, reliable and cutting-edge technology to Sri Lanka’s ever more sophisticated medical diagnostics sector.
 In addition to this, I think our most important selling point is the fantastic quality of our skills-enhancement and service capability.”